island-lang/island-lang.github.io/README.md

 	return result
 ```

-It may seem, at first, like `i` and `result` are no different than mutable variables, since they can be repeatedly modified at every iteration, however, they are not actually mutable because they are not real variables!
+It may seem, at first, like `i` and `result` are no different than mutable variables, since they are repeatedly modified at every iteration, however, they are not actually mutable because they are not real variables!

 Since Island loops act a lot like functions, `i` and `result` could be thought as being analogous to a function parameter and a return variable.
 Since the `continue` statement is only executed at the moment the loop is ready to proceed to its next iteration, it can be seen as if the loop is "restarting" with a different initial state.
 This is analogous to a function being repeatedly tail-recursively invoked with a different set of arguments.